microsoft/vscode-azure-iot-edge/README.md

 For Python developers, you can develop and deploy [Python module](https://docs.microsoft.com/azure/iot-edge/tutorial-python-module)
 - [Python for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-python.python)

+For Node.js developer, you can develop, debug and deploy [Node.js module](https://docs.microsoft.com/en-us/azure/iot-edge/tutorial-node-module)

-We will soon support other languages and more services on IoT Edge.
+We will soon support other languages and more services on Azure IoT Edge.

 ## Commnads